home photos letters maps world view links search boats poems updates

 Sailmail

-Sailmail provides our email service via SSB (Single Sideband) radio.
-This is too slow to permit web browsing but allows email to be sent and received at any time and at any place on earth.
-There are Sailmail radio stations at several places on land which provide the interfaces between radio signals and the Internet.
-Subscribers pay an annual fee and then are allowed to use the service for up to 90 minutes per week.
-We have found this to be fairly reliable and extremely valuable.
+Sailmail provided our email service via SSB (Single Sideband) radio.
+This was too slow to permit web browsing but allowed email to be sent and received at any time and at any place on earth.
+There were Sailmail radio stations at several places on land which provided the interfaces between radio signals and the Internet.
+Subscribers paid an annual fee and could use the service for up to 90 minutes per week.
+We found this to be fairly reliable and extremely valuable.

 Fastback Catamarans

-Our catamaran was designed by John Gross and built by his Fastback company located just south of Brisbane, Australia.
+Our catamaran was designed by John Gross and built by his Fastback company just south of Brisbane, Australia.
 Only eight of the Fastback 43 models were ever produced but many smaller (30 and 32 feet long) Fastbacks have been built.
-There is a Yahoo group site with photos and other information about these boats.
+There is a Facebook group which has photos and other information about these boats.

 Marine Weather Forecasts

 There are many Internet sites providing weather information.
-Of special interest to mariners are the sites which provide information about winds and waves.
-One which we use fairly often is Buoyweather which can generate forecasts for practically any location on the oceans.
-We also rely on GRIB files sent via Sailmail from Saildocs.com (information available on the Sailmail site.)
+Of special interest to mariners are sites which provide information about winds and waves.
+One which we used fairly often is Buoyweather which can generate forecasts for practically any location on the oceans.
+We also relied on GRIB files sent via Sailmail from Saildocs.com (information available on the Sailmail site.)
+Along the coasts of the USA (and some other countries) the VHF radio provided continuously updated information.